Explainer

 Only institutions that meet the following criteria will be considered:

-• Accredited, bachelor’s degree-granting colleges or universities in the United States (bachelor’s degree granting community colleges are not eligible for this grant opportunity).
+• Accredited, bachelor’s degree-granting colleges or universities in the United States and its territories (bachelor’s degree-granting community colleges are not eligible for this grant opportunity).

 • Demonstrated commitment to intentionally embed career preparation into curricular or co-curricular experiences.